catalina-mihai/inheritance-of-blood-type/README.md

 # Inheritance
-Program in C to simulate the inheritance of blood types.
+Program in C to simulate the inheritance of blood type.

 ## Problem to Solve